Internship Position at CEA LIST - LSL

 Inside Frama-C, the Eva plugin provides several static analysis techniques dedicated to the automatic inference of program properties and, in particular, runtime errors (arithmetic overflows, invalid memory accesses and other C undefined behaviors).
 These techniques are efficiently combined, but their activation can be expensive in terms of resource consumption (time and memory).
 It is therefore necessary to choose wisely which techniques to use in which case.

 These choices are now made by the analyst, who uses the tool to perform safety proofs on a software.
-They require a detailed knowledge of of Frama-C and its analysis techniques, both of which evolve with time.
+They require a detailed knowledge of Frama-C and its analysis techniques, both of which evolve with time.
 Moreover, to be as fine as possible, these choices can be made at the function or loop level in a sometimes large source code.
 This double difficulty, based on both the quantity of knowledge and the time needed, can be a blocking obstacle.

 To remove this obstacle, we have implemented promising machine-learning techniques.
 This involves treating the difficulty no longer as a problem of understanding the analysis tool but as a problem of understanding the relation between code patterns and the different analysis techniques.
 This has two advantages.
-On the one hand, the learning can be repeated as the tool evolves, in order to to remain adapted to the characteristics of the latest available techniques.
-On the other hand, the automatic choice of techniques can be done at a much finer level level than what a human can accomplish in a reasonable time.
+On the one hand, the learning can be repeated as the tool evolves, in order to remain adapted to the characteristics of the latest available techniques.
+On the other hand, the automatic choice of techniques can be done at a much finer level than what a human can accomplish in a reasonable time.

 The objectives of the internship are to contribute to our machine-learning toolchain specialized on source code, to participate in its integration in Frama-C, and to improve its performance in the automatic selection of analysis strategies.
 Several internship directions are possible: